 Ben’s practice is focused on the chemical, chemical engineering and life sciences sectors.
 His broad expertise encompasses air and gas separation, cryogenics, combustion, syngas, semiconductor manufacture, new chemical entities and chemical formulations, as well as pharmaceuticals and medical treatments and diagnostic methods, protein and nucleic acid synthesis and purification, and antibodies.

 Ben’s clients, which include a number of leading multinational corporations who instruct him directly, are full of praise for his understanding of their technology and the technical skill he’s gained over years of drafting applications for filing before the US, European and International Patent Offices.
 He also prosecutes cases before the European and International Patent Offices and consults on the prosecution of cases in the US, Japan, China, India and elsewhere.
 Ben regularly defends his clients’ patents and challenges competitors’ patents in opposition and appeal proceedings before the EPO.
 He also provides patent landscape, infringement and freedom to operate opinions, with experience in transactional and licensing work rounding off a broad practice.
 While Ben is much sought after by the world’s largest life sciences companies, he also enjoys working with smaller and medium-sized companies, and often handles all aspects of their patent portfolios.

-For many years he has also been an active member of the Life Sciences Committee of the Chartered Institute of Patent Attorneys (CIPA), whose remit includes advising the UK government and other international bodies, providing training to CIPA members, and providing educational publications on IP matters, in the Life Sciences field.
+For many years Ben was a member of the Life Sciences Committee of the Chartered Institute of Patent Attorneys (CIPA), whose remit includes advising the UK government and other international bodies, providing training to its members, and publishing educational resources on IP matters in the life sciences field.

-Chartered Patent Attorney 2003
+- Chartered Patent Attorney 2003

-MSc.
+- MSc.
 Management of Intellectual Property, Queen Mary College, University of London 1999